 'Losing everything has made me stronger'

-In November 2018, the Camp Fire swept through Butte County, California, destroying the town of Paradise.
+In November 2018, the so-called Camp Fire swept through Butte County, California, destroying the town of Paradise.

-Officials estimate it could take a decade to fully rebuild the town – but five months later, the survivors are slowly starting to return.
+While officials estimate it could take a decade to fully rebuild the town, five months later life is slowly starting to return.

-The BBC met up with three families who lost their homes in Paradise to see what life looks now.
+The BBC met up with one family who lost their homes in Paradise to see what life looks like after surviving the most destructive fire in California history.

 -